slackhappy/apu_openwrt/README.md

 - a Macbook with no ethernet jack :-(
 - a [USB-to-Serial cable](https://www.amazon.com/Adapter-Chipset-CableCreation-Converter-Register/dp/B0769FY7R7)
 - a USB flash drive
-- the APU2 itself (with a mSATA drive, and a [Compex wle600vx](https://pcengines.ch/wle600vx.htm) wifi card).
+- the APU2 itself (with a mSATA drive, a [Compex wle600vx](https://pcengines.ch/wle600vx.htm) wifi card for 5Ghz, and a USB [Panda Wireless PAU06](http://www.pandawireless.com/Products%20|%20Panda%20Wireless.html) dongle for 2.4Ghz - the wle600vx cannot do simultaneous dual-band, it has one radio).

 Here is the story of how I got it set up.